lilmohawk/basicsite/README.md

 # basicsite
-This website is me playing around with basic html5 tags
+This website is me playing around with basic html5 tags and basic css.